PatrickMall/Project-2---Chuck-Norris-Joke-Generator-in-React/README.md

 ![Application front page](./Planning/Wireframes/chuck-norris-front-page.png)

-You shuold then click on joke generator and ask for your first chuck norris joke, you can also select a category before hand if you like in the top left corner.
+You should then click on joke generator and ask for your first chuck norris joke by clicking the make me laugh button, you can also select a category before clicking if you like in the top left corner.

 If you find a particular joke that you really like you can save it to your favourites and then add your favourite emojis to it or remove it later.